gamma-opt/oip-notes/course/part1/9-multiobjective.md

     execution_mode: 'inline'
 ---

-# Multiobjective Optimisation
+# Multi-objective Optimisation

 So far in the previous lectures, we have discussed the optimisation of a single objective, whether it was maximizing profit, minimizing costs or some other goal.
-However, in many situations real-life settings, one needs to make a decisions that consider multiple **conflicting objectives** at once and identify a good tradeoff.
+However, in many situations real-life settings, one needs to make a decisions that consider multiple **conflicting objectives** at once and identify a good trade-off.
 For example, instead of solely maximizing profits or maximising service levels, one may be interested in maximising profits and service level simultaneously.
 However, these are often conflicting objectives, as higher service levels typically incur higher costs (more production, larger inventories, etc.) and thus, lower profits.

-Multiobjective optimisation is the collection of concepts and methods that allow us to incorporate multiple objective functions in our mathematical optimisation model.
+Multi-objective optimisation is the collection of concepts and methods that allow us to incorporate multiple objective functions in our mathematical optimisation model.
 These techniques aim at helping exposing and understanding trade-offs between objectives while still working with single-objective reformulations.

-To illustrate the concepts related to multiobjective optimisation that are introduced in this lecture, we use a multi-objective knapsack example, adapted from [JuMP tutorials](https://jump.dev/JuMP.jl/stable/tutorials/linear/multi_objective_knapsack).
+To illustrate the concepts related to multi-objective optimisation that are introduced in this lecture, we use a multi-objective knapsack example, adapted from [JuMP tutorials](https://jump.dev/JuMP.jl/stable/tutorials/linear/multi_objective_knapsack).
 Our problem is the following

 ```{math}